 Specifically, in deep models, any extra information can lead to model overfitting.
 This is especially important in CXR since many images contain burned-in annotations about the machine, operator, hospital, or patient.
 Figure \ref{fig:cxr-burnedin} presents an example of CXR images with burned in information.

-Our primary purpose is not necessary to achieve an improvement in the classification performance metric.
-However, we expect an increase in the model reliability and prediction quality in a real-world scenario.
-We expect that the models using segmented images rely on information in the lung area rather than background information.
+We expect that the models using segmented images rely on information in the lung area rather than background information, i.e., an increase in the model reliability and prediction quality in a real-world scenario.
 For example, if a model is trained to predict lung opacity, it must use lung area information.
-Otherwise, it is not predicting opacity but something else.
+Otherwise, it is not identifying opacity but something else.

-In order to perform lung segmentation, we applied a CNN approach using the U-Net architecture \cite{ronneberger2015u}.
+In order to perform lung segmentation, we applied a CNN approach using the U-Net architecture \citep*{ronneberger2015u}.
 The U-Net input is the CXR image, and the output is a binary mask that indicates the region of interest (ROI).
 Thus, the training requires a previously set of binary masks.

 The COVID-19 dataset used does not have manually created binary masks for all images.
 Thus, we adopted a semi-automated approach to creating binary masks for all CXR images.
 First, we used three additional CXR datasets with binary masks to increase the training sample size and some binary masks provided by v7labs\footnote{https://github.com/v7labs/COVID-19-xray-dataset}.
 We then trained the U-Net model and used it to predict the binary masks for all images in our dataset.
-After that, we reviewed all predicted binary masks and manually created masks for those CXR images, which the model was unable to generalize well.
+After that, we reviewed all predicted binary masks and manually created masks for those CXR images that the model was unable to generalize well.
 We repeated this process until we judged the result satisfactory and achieved a good intersection between target and obtained regions.
-It is important to note that we also applied many data augmentation transformations to extend our training data further.